LetoaBackup/issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Bug: What the bug is releated to.
-Description: A short description of what the bug is.
-POC/Reproduce: How does the bug work? do you have a POC you would like to provide?
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

 ---

-# Bug
-- Register captcha fails.

-# Description
-- When i'm attempting to login or register on letoa the captcha gets detected as invalid.

-# POC/Reproduce
-1) Visit the website
-2) Click login
-3) Enter your details
-4) Submit
+**Describe the bug**
+A clear and concise description of what the bug is.

+**To Reproduce**
+Steps to reproduce the behavior:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
+ - OS: [e.g. iOS8.1]
+ - Browser [e.g. stock browser, safari]
+ - Version [e.g. 22]

+**Additional context**
+Add any other context about the problem here.